Mesothelioma Facts & Information

 More than 3,000 people are diagnosed with mesothelioma each year in the United States.
-Mesothelioma is a rare asbestos cancer that most frequently affects veterans, industrial workers, construction workers, shipyard workers, and those who worked in manufacturing.
+Mesothelioma is a rare asbestos cancer that most frequently affects veterans, industrial workers, construction workers, shipyard workers, and those who worked in manufacturing and have a history with asbestos exposure.

 If you or a family member has been diagnosed with mesothelioma or another asbestos-related disease such as lung cancer, you may be entitled to compensation from these companies.